 Apparently the family history/genealogy was well documented, but there were a few areas where confusion cropped up, namely over where a few people were buried.

-2 Responses to “Smithsonian to examine caskets”
+2 thoughts on “Smithsonian to examine caskets”

 It is a touchy subject.
 On the one hand, you don’t want to disturb the final resting places of your ancestors.
 That’s a very sacred thing to most of us.

 I remember several years ago when DNA and genealogy were just starting to really come together, almost a dozen family members and I were going to a cemetery to do some cleanup of some family plots (going back 120 years or so).